 Unlike a personal injury case, a plaintiff in a product liability lawsuit does not necessarily have to prove the manufacturer was negligent.
 The plaintiff must simply prove that the product in question was defective and the defect caused the plaintiff’s damages.
 Products can be defective in three possible ways:

-- Defective design.
-There is an inherent flaw with the design of the product making it unsafe.
+- Defective design: There is an inherent flaw with the design of the product, making it unsafe.

-- Defective production.
-There was a flaw during the manufacturing process which may only affect certain items or lots of items.
+- Defective production: There was a flaw during the manufacturing process, which may only affect certain items or lots of items.

-- Defective marketing.
-The manufacturer did not accurately represent the product in marketing materials or did not include adequate instructions for use or safety warnings.
+- Defective marketing: The manufacturer did not accurately represent the product in marketing materials or did not include adequate instructions for use or safety warnings.

 Succeeding in a personal injury claim hinges on the plaintiff’s ability to prove the defendant was at fault for the accident.

 Some motorcycle accident claims may result from poorly maintained roads or roadway hazards.
 In these situations, injured motorcyclists may need to file a lawsuit against the government agency responsible for maintaining the location where the accident took place.

-Side impact collisions are some of the deadliest types of motorcycle accidents.
-They are unfortunately also some of the most common.
+Side-impact collisions are some of the deadliest types of motorcycle accidents.
+They are, unfortunately, also some of the most common.
 When motorists don’t watch for motorcycles before entering intersections or making left-hand turns, they can cause broadside collisions.

-What Is a Side Impact Accident?
+What Is a Side-Impact Accident?

-A side impact accident, also called a broadside or T-bone accident, is one in which a vehicle strikes a motorcycle from the side – hitting the motorcycle’s broadside.
+A side-impact accident or a broadside or T-bone accident is one in which a vehicle strikes a motorcycle from the side – hitting the motorcycle’s broadside.
 It can also describe when a vehicle drives out in front of an oncoming motorcycle at a perpendicular angle.